 So, when I was growing up my family had a huge strawberry patch!
 We would let people from the community come and pick their own berries.
 I remember sitting in the back of my mom’s station wagon and playing while people came and went.
 We always had an abundance and my mom would freeze them so we could have berries all year.
 This is my attempt to show you how to do it.

 This is the Ball Blue Book of Preserving.
-If you freeze or preserve at all, you need this book.
-Here is the link.
+If you freeze or preserve at all, you need this book, or a similar one on canning and preserving.

 My steps are what Ball says to do.
 Who is Ball anyway?
 Oh well, apparently Ball knows what she’s talking about, so here we go!